junh4533/github-tutorial/README.md

 * Requires Git
 * Online(cloud-based) for collaboration

-In order to understand the basics of Git and Github, there are some terms thats you must know.

 ---
 ## Step 1: Initial Setup
 This step will establish the connection between Github and your coding platform (eg: Cloud 9, Nitrous, Codeacademy, etc..)